-We measure business cycle volatility for country i over period τ via the standard deviation of real GDP growth (the annual first-difference of the natural logarithm of real GDP), for the eleven year period between 1994 and 2004 inclusive.8 We also examine both longer (27-) and shorter (5-year) periods, and pool our data across all five 11-year periods between 1950 and 2004.
+We measure business cycle volatility for country i over period τ via the standard deviation of real GDP growth (the annual first-difference of the natural logarithm of real GDP), for the eleven year period between 1994 and 2004 inclusive.6 We also examine both longer (27-)

+and shorter (5-year) periods, and pool our data across all five 11-year periods between 1950 and 2004.
 For further sensitivity analysis, we check both the comparable volatility of consumption and the lowest GDP growth rate during the 11-year period.
-Finally, we estimate our crosssections using volatilities calculated over the entire 55 years of data available, de-trending real GDP in three different ways (deviations of growth rates from their means, and via both the Baxter-King and Hodrick-Prescott filters).
+Finally, we estimate our cross-sections using volatilities calculated over the entire 55 years of data available, de-trending real GDP in three different ways (deviations of growth rates from their means, and via both the Baxter-King and Hodrick-Prescott filters).

 Our key regressor is international financial remoteness.
-As this is the novelty of the paper, the literature is of little help.9 We begin our analysis with a simple measure that we consider to be crude but convenient; we use the natural logarithm of the great-circle distance to the closest major financial center (London, New York, or Tokyo), and drop Japan, the UK and the US from our estimation.
+As this is the novelty of the paper, the literature is of little help.7 We begin our analysis with a simple measure that we consider to be crude but convenient; we use the natural logarithm of the great-circle distance to the closest major financial center (London, New York, or Tokyo), and drop Japan, the UK and the US from our estimation.
 By this measure, Mauritius and Lesotho are the countries most remote from international financial activity (Belgium and the Netherlands are the least).
-International financial remoteness is mapped in Figure 1.
-We split our sample into thirds on the basis of remoteness, considering the least financially remote countries to be "proximate," the most remote to be "remote" and the middle third the be "average."
-It can be seen that Canada, the Caribbean, Europe, and a few East Asians are characterized as "proximate," while much of South America, Southern Africa, South Asia, and the Antipodes are remote.

 To check that our results do not depend inordinately on this precise measure, we also use three other measures of international financial remoteness (and a number of perturbations thereof).
 First, we use the distance from a country to the closest offshore financial center.

-Second, we measure the distance to countries that have large gross international stocks of international debt or assets, using the CPIS data set.10 Third, we measure the distance to countries that have large gross capital exports on a flow basis, using IFS data.11
+Second, we measure the distance to countries that have large gross international stocks of international debt or assets, using the CPIS data set.
+Third, we measure the distance to countries that have large gross capital exports on a flow basis, using IFS data.